Committee Members

 Professor Emerita Elena Sonbok McMillan is an accomplished artist, educator, and leader based in Knoxville, Tennessee.

 Elena is also an experienced educator with a Master of Education degree from Hyles Anderson College.
-She has taught as a Professor of Art at multiple Universities throughout the United States and has developed an innovative curriculum and teaching methods that engage and inspire her students.
+She has taught as Professor of Art at multiple Universities throughout the United States, and has developed an innovative curriculum and teaching methods that engage and inspires her students.
 Her passion for education and her commitment to promoting art and cultural understanding is a driving force for her non-profit work.

-Finally, Elena holds a Master of Arts degree in English from Texas A&M, Corpus Christi, and has had a number of her art pieces added to museums and was selected as the head artist for a number of large installations and art pieces in museums in Southern California.
+Finally, Elena holds a Master of Arts degree in English from the Texas A&M, Corpus Christi and has had a number of her art pieces added to museums and was selected as the head artists for a number of large installation and art pieces in museums in Southern California.

-Elena’s faith and passion for her community are what drive Elena forward each day to help make the world a better place.
+Elena’s faith and passion for community is what drives Elenaforward each day to help make the world a better place.

 Michael McMillan